 Mandatory Cost Sharing -- Project costs that are not borne by the sponsor, but are required as a condition of the award.
 Mandatory cost sharing may be a certain percentage or amount, or may be in the form of contributions of specified items or activities (e.g., provision of equipment).

 Over-the-Cap Cost Sharing -- Portion of a faculty or staff member's salary that exceeds a regulatory maximum imposed by the sponsor, e.g., NIH salary cap.

 Voluntary Committed Cost Sharing -- Project costs specifically pledged on a voluntary basis in the proposal’s budget or the award and that becomes a binding requirement of the award [Uniform Guidance §200.29].
 Voluntary committed cost sharing becomes mandatory once the award is made and must be added to the direct cost research base for indirect cost calculations.

-Voluntary Uncommitted Cost Sharing -- Cost sharing that is not included as part of the submitted proposal or subsequent award is considered voluntary uncommitted cost sharing.
-It usually consists of faculty-donated additional time above that agreed to as part of the award.
+Voluntary Uncommitted Cost Sharing -- Cost sharing that is not included as part of the submitted proposal or subsequent award is considered voluntary, uncommitted cost sharing.
+It often consists of faculty-donated additional time above that agreed to as part of the award.

 Note: many other definitions are contained within the regulation [2 CFR §200.1].